 “Maybe it was stolen?”
 I suggested to my husband

 “You think someone broke into our house, ignored the TVs and computers, and just ran off with my grill tools?”

 “They are in a titanium case,” I said.
 “And there is that monogrammed branding iron in there.
 Maybe a depraved cowboy broke into our house and took the case so he could steal cattle and use the branding iron with your initials to throw the police off his trail.”

 “A depraved cowboy?”
 He wondered.
 “In the suburbs?”

 “You sticking with that story?”

 “OK.
 Let me know when you find my grill tools.”

 Two days later, I opened a linen cabinet that I open multiple times every day, and there, right in plain sight, under a bunch of tablecloths, was the titanium grill tool case.
 It had been a year, so my memory was fuzzy.
 But somewhere in the back of my mind, I did kind of remember that I had stashed the case on that shelf.
 I felt terrible and immediately regretted blaming my husband for my actions.
 I knew that the key to a great marriage is to admit when you have made a mistake, so I picked up the phone to call my husband.

 “Great news!”
 I exclaimed.
 “The cowboy returned your grill case!”

 “Lost in Suburbia: A Momoir.
 How I Got Pregnant.
-Lost Myself, and Got My Cool Back in the New Jersey Suburbs” makes a great beach read!
-To get a copy for you or a cool mom you love, CLICK HERE
+Lost Myself, and Got My Cool Back in the New Jersey Suburbs” makes a great gift for a cool mom you love.
+To get one, CLICK HERE